-The Company is exposed to market risk because of fluctuating values of its publicly traded marketable securities.
-The Company has no control over these fluctuations and does not hedge its investments.
-Based on the November 30, 2018 value of marketable securities, every 10% fluctuation in the share prices of these companies would impact profit or loss for the year, up or down, by approximately \$9,500, (2017 - \$15,500) before income taxes.
+The Company is not exposed to market risk as it no longer holds publicly traded marketable securities as at November 30, 2019.
+Based on the November 30, 2018 value of marketable securities, every 10% fluctuation in the share prices of these companies would have had a \$9,500 impact on profit or loss for the year before income taxes.